Golu Episode #5 : You had me at hello

 Golu was not used to this Mitesh.
 People have their own special ways to surprise others, he thought.

 “And then it struck me.
 I got to know that it’s a high time for change.
 Kabtak chalega aise!
 I should get a hold of my life.
 I can bear every damn thing, every single pain in this world.
-But not the one where someone’s reason for pain is me!”
+But not the one where someone’s reason for pain is you.”

 Mitesh was looking somewhere else while having his drags.